 Saving for a down payment

 One of the most common financial goals involves real estate.
 This might take the form of buying your first house, a vacation property, or adding an investment property to your portfolio.
-In any case, a down payment will be needed, making this one of the great personal goals for 2024.
+In any case, some sort of down payment will likely be needed, making this one of the great personal goals for 2025.

 Start by setting a specific savings goal for your down payment, then see where you can save—and where you can earn more money—to hit this target.
-It’s always great to put 20% down if you want to snag better mortgage rates and avoid private mortgage insurance (PMI), but it’s not required.
-Consult with an APM Loan Advisor to see if you qualify for down payment assistance and what a good down payment savings goal might be for you.
+It's also a good idea to consult with an APM Loan Advisor to see if you qualify for down payment assistance and what a good down payment savings goal might be for you.

-And if you need creative ideas for how to start saving, check out our tips here.
+And if you need creative ideas for how to start saving, download our free guide here.

 Saving for retirement